odahu/odahu-docs/source/ref_packagers.rst

 .. note::

-    You can find a artifactName in the `status.artifactName` field of a model training entity.
+    You can find an artifactName in the `status.artifactName` field of a model training entity.

 *********************
 Packagers management